Anthony Independent School District: School safety

 Security is provided with a cooperative agreement with the Anthony Police Department.
 A designated full-time school resource officer is assigned to the district during school hours as well as three campus patrol personnel, one at each campus.
 Additional officers are provided for sports and other large events.
 Cameras are positioned throughout the district, inside and outside buildings.
 A computerized School Check-In system with tracking software has been implemented at all three schools.
 All doors have been modified with electromechanical access control devices to enhance security.
+Additional Safety Features: Plasma Air Purification Filters that filter out bacteria, dust, molds and viruses are installed in all three schools.
+Also, Vaping Sensor Technology has been installed in Anthony Middle and High Schools.
+Anthony ISD was awarded the Soteria National Leadership Award for being the first to install this technology.